Mambix/FreeCAD-yaml-workbench/README.md

 # YAML Workbench
 A FreeCAD addon that loads and manipulates objects via YAML

+> [!CAUTION]
+> Breaking change: this PR will rename the folder where the addon is placed in.
+It changes from `yaml-workspace` to `yaml-workbench`.
+This was something that was on a todo list for quite a while but now that we make transition to FreeCAD v1.x is a moment this renaming gets sorted out too.

+> [!TIP]
+> When the upgrade happens and your installed addon dissapears all you need to do is rename the folder from `yaml-workspace` to `yaml-workbench` and restart FreeCAD.
+Then the upgrades should continue from where they left of.
+Or you can install it again and delete old folder.

 ## Problem
 When I work with my ideas that live in DXF files and need to be cut from plywood with the help of CO2 laser.
 I ran into a small problem.
 I don't own a CO2 laser cutter so the designs have to be solid or it would cost me a fortune